 For $79 a month on Podia (less if you prepay for a year like I did), you can host courses, sell digital downloads, and have memberships.
 You can have a custom domain, easily integrate with ConvertKit (or use Zapier to convert with Mailchimp), create coupons and discounts, set up affiliates for your programs, allow students to pay via Stripe or Paypal, and so much more.

-I love that I can use Podia to host courses (like Thinkific or Teachable), to sell digital downloads (like Gumroad), or to house my membership (like MemberFul or Kajabi).
-It’s like a one-stop shop.
+Podia is set up to host memberships as one of its core offerings.
+I can use Podia to host courses (like Thinkific or Teachable), to sell digital downloads (like Gumroad), or to house a membership (like MemberFul or Kajabi).
+It’s a one-stop shop.

-Of course, my guess is Podia isn’t as complete in any of those three areas as the task-specific sites I mentioned as alternatives.
+Podia isn’t as complete in any of those three areas as the task-specific sites I mentioned as alternatives.
 But for now my course, download, and membership needs are all fairly basic, so I love the convenience and affordability of housing everything in one place.

 What really sealed the deal for me was when I learned Podia would migrate all my content from Thinkific at no extra cost.
 They do this for all of their Shaker ($79/month) users, regardless of where your content currently lives.
 Plus, Podia’s founder, Spencer, offered me a 30-minute video call where he walked me through exactly how to use the platform.